CVMLmu/DGMMC/README.md

 ## Requirements

 This code was developped in python 3.10.
-The specific version of the main packages used in this repository are detailled in the ```requirements.txt``` file.

-## Contributions and Issues:

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License:
 This code is available under the [MIT](https://choosealicense.com/licenses/mit/) License.